TechHutTV/homelab/homeassistant/zigbee/README.md

 ```bash
 sudo systemctl restart zigbee2mqtt
 ```
 Once everything is complete you can navigate to the frontend for ZigbeeMQTT and begin adding your devices!
 For my installation I navigate to ```http://10.0.0.106:9442```.
 Change your the IP to match yours.
-For my set up I added this to NGINX Proxy Manager so I just nagivate to ```https://zigbee.hopki.net/```
+For my set up I added this to NGINX Proxy Manager so I just navigate to ```https://zigbee.hopki.net/```